Justdjent/darkflow_person/README.md

 ```
 python script.py input_video_path output_video_path
 ```
-Net was trained on [VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) data only with 16 epochs
+Net was trained on [VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) data only with 16 epochs.

-accuracy may be better with longer training.
+Accuracy may be improved with longer training.

 ## Dependencies